Electric Helicopters continue to experience the strongest growth segment in the RC helicopter hobby right now.

 Once you progress in this hobby or want to start out with a higher quality bird off the bat - Align's Trex electric helicopters offer the best quality for the price in my opinion.
 Here is my full write-up on Align Helicopters if you are interested in learning more about them.

 Electric helicopters are a compromise between size, power, performance, and flight times - in the years to come, those compromises will fade substantially - in fact, they already have.
-I only have one nitro heli left in the fleet and I haven't flown it in almost two years now compared to the hundreds of flights on my electrics.
+I only have one nitro heli left in the fleet and I haven't flown it in almost four years now compared to the hundreds of flights on my electrics.
 Yep, I'm one of those old nitro guys who has be been converted - 100%!